Pro Volleyball League

 Pro Volleyball League (PVL) was a professional men's indoor volleyball league in India.
 The inaugural season took place in February 2019.
 The league was an initiative between the Volleyball Federation of India, Head Digital Works Pvt.
 Ltd. and Baseline Ventures.
-The inaugural season of the league was won by Chennai Spartans.
+The inaugural season of the league was won by the Chennai Spartans.
 In June 2022, the league was rebranded as Prime Volleyball League.

 Structure

 The Pro Volleyball League encompassed six franchises, representing cities across India.
 All teams filed tenders with Baseline Ventures, listing the two cities they would be interested in bidding for.
 The teams were officially announced at a press conference in Mumbai.